shawnr/practical-javascript-2-webapps/working-with-templates/project-templating-data-output.md

 * Enhance some of the styles to give this project a nicer visual appeal
 * Modify the template to make the ratings information be displayed as a percentage bar (or as a circle diagram, or something else) using a computed value

 Much of the information we would need to accomplish these goals is presented in the previous sections of this book.
-You are encouraged to also explore [the Vue.js Guide](https://vuejs.org/v2/guide/) and other resources to fill in details and discover ideas for accomplishing these goals.
+We should feel empowered to explore [the Vue.js Guide](https://vuejs.org/v2/guide/) and other resources to fill in details and discover ideas for accomplishing these goals.

-Good luck exploring and have fun pushing this as far as you can!
+Good luck exploring and have fun pushing this as far as we can!